realXtend/doc/netgames/netgames-rex-2012.rst

 synchronization is implemented with a set of messages in Tundra,
-namely: CreateEntity, CreateComponents, CreateAttributes, EditAttributes, RemoveAttributes, RemoveComponents, RemoveEntity, CreateEntityReply, CreateComponentsReply and EntityAction (source: SyncManager:HandleKristalliMessage switch(messageId)).
+namely: CreateEntity, CreateComponents, CreateAttributes, EditAttributes, RemoveAttributes, RemoveComponents, RemoveEntity, CreateEntityReply, CreateComponentsReply and EntityAction (source:
+SyncManager:HandleKristalliMessage switch(messageId)).

+Tundra uses the kNet library for transport, and kNet supports using both TCP and UDP. kNet allows sending arbitrary messages and features efficient serialization of basic data types.
+This way Tundra plugins can use own custom messages for efficient communications (currently this is limited to C++ plugins only).

 Upon a new client login to a server, typically the whole scene state is replicated to the client using these messages.
 So the overall